 Application Program Interfaces (API)

 Every municipality has unique needs.
 Over time, local governments customize their software solutions and build data integrations to meet those needs.
 APIs are the keystones for such integrated convenience, An API is a set of routine definitions, protocols, and tools that allow for a software solution interface to interact with other sources or software elements.
 Enabling communication between your government content management system and third party software provides the flexibility to leverage the capabilities of both systems.
 Such integrations maximize your ability to offer citizens convenient self-service tools, such as adding a council meeting invitation to their personal desktop calendar, or sharing a news article to their personal Facebook page in one click.
-Click here to learn more about the importance of building your local government website from an API-first design mindset.

 Citizen Accessibility Tools